awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

 **Note**
 The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile assigned to the instance, not those of the IAM user performing this task\.
 For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.
 In addition, if the specified S3 bucket is in a different AWS account, ensure that the instance profile associated with the instance has the necessary permissions to write to that bucket\.

    To stream the output to an Amazon CloudWatch Logs log group, select the **CloudWatch output** box\.
-Type the log group name in the box\.
+Enter the log group name in the box\.

 1. In the **SNS notifications** section, if you want notifications sent about the status of the command execution, select the **Enable SNS notifications** check box\.